Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Take out a personal loan.
 If you’re willing to borrow at least $500, check out Monevo to choose the best offer from several lenders that meet your needs.

 • Take out a credit card cash advance.
 If you have enough credit available, you can consider getting cash from an ATM in an emergency.
-Cash advance rates run high, so have a plan to pay it off sooner than later.
+Cash advance rates run high, so have a plan to pay it off sooner rather than later.
 Consider a card like the PenFed Platinum Rewards Visa Signature® Card that offers a lower than average cash advance rate.

 • Get a payday loan — as a last resort.
 If you’ve exhausted other options, payday lenders can get you cash as soon as the same day.
 But beware — a typical $375 payday loan comes with $520 in fees, and borrowers can stay in debt for as long as 11 months.
 Consider OppLoans for lower rates.